robertbraeutigam/scan/README.md

 control of a light source.
 Because the *kind* of both the data and control are known, the connection can be made even if the exact semantics of either side is unknown or not defined.

-Of course auto-wiring, the process of automatically connecting data to controls, can be achieved using standardized semantics of data, if applicable.
+Auto-wiring, the process of automatically connecting data to controls, can be achieved using standardized semantics of data, if applicable.
 Such as auto-connecting a Plotter to a GPS Receiver.